faisaltheparttimecoder/tanzu-certificate-exporter/Install.md

 The guide help you to provide step by step instruction on setting up certificate exporter.

-# Instructions

-### 1. Setup the uaa user.
+* Ops Manager UAA User Setup
+* Deployment to Cloud Foundry `cf push`
+* Deployment to Kubernetes
+* Prometheus Setup
+* Grafana Dashboard
+* Multiple Foundations Support

+## Ops Manager UAA User Setup

 In order to connect and access the Ops Manager API for extracting all the certificates a minimum of readonly uaa username and password must be provided, i.e the username must have minimum `opsman.restricted_view` privilege.

 Here is a quick step to create a read only API user.

 For more information on creating users on Ops Manager checkout the [documentation](https://docs.pivotal.io/pivotalcf/2-6/customizing/opsman-users.html) and check this [documentation](https://docs.pivotal.io/pivotalcf/2-6/opsguide/config-rbac.html) for different role based access control available.

 ```